Greenhouse gas emissions by Turkey: Buildings

-Buildings are the largest energy consumers, and there are substantial opportunities for energy savings in both new build and renovations.
+There are almost 10 million buildings in Turkey, and as they are the largest energy consumers there are substantial opportunities for energy savings in both new build and renovations.
+There is a roadmap, which says that as of 2021 three quarters of building stock is pre-21st century, that is pre energy standards.
 A typical residential building emits almost 50 kgCO2eq/m2/year, mostly due to the energy used by residents.
 The Organisation for Economic Co-operation and Development (OECD) has said that more could be done to improve the energy efficiency of buildings, and that tax incentives offered for this would create jobs.
 Turkey was a co-leader of the group discussing zero-carbon buildings at the 2019 UN Climate Action Summit, and the city of Eskişehir has pledged to convert all existing buildings to zero emissions by 2050.
 Such energy efficiency improvements can be made in the same programme as increasing resilience to earthquakes in Turkey.
-However, in 2020 gas was subsidized.
+However, as of 2023 gas was subsidized.
 Increasing the proportion of passive houses has been suggested, as has adopting some EU building standards.
+Thinktank Ember said in 2023 that rooftop solar should be mandatory on new buildings, and say that installation on apartment block roofs is hindered by bureaucracy.
+To improve the energy efficiency of buildings it has been suggested that green building principles and technologies should be applied.

+Although low-energy houses, zero-energy buildings and zero carbon housing will be encouraged, the 2024 long-term plan said that "The existing natural gas transmission and distribution infrastructure will be strengthened, and natural gas access will be provided in areas where renewable sources and waste heat-based district heating/cooling systems are not technically or economically feasible."
 In rural areas without a piped gas supply, heat pumps could be an alternative to wood, coal and bottled gas: but buying a heat pump is rare as it is very expensive for householders as there is no subsidy.
 However, owners of larger properties such as shopping centres, schools and government buildings have shown more interest.

-Direct geothermal heating (not to be confused with heat pumps) installed capacity totaled 3.5 GW thermal (GWt) in 2020, with the potential for 60 GWt, but it is unclear how much is low-carbon.
-According to a 2020 report commissioned by the environment ministry and the EBRD further research on Turkish geothermal is needed: specifically how to limit carbon dioxide venting to the atmosphere.
+Direct geothermal heating (not to be confused with heat pumps) installed capacity totaled 3.5 GW thermal (GWt) in 2020, with the potential for 60 GWt.

 There is no data on the carbon intensity of cement.
 Emissions from cement production could be lessened by reducing its clinker content—for example, by making Limestone Calcined Clay Cement, which is only half clinker.
 The second-largest reduction could be made by switching half the fuel from hard coal and petroleum coke (petcoke) to a mixture of rubber from waste tires, refuse-derived fuel and biomass.
-Although the country has enough of these materials, most cement kilns use coal, petcoke or lignite as their primary energy source.
+Although the country has enough of these materials, most cement kilns (there are 54) use coal, petcoke or lignite as their primary energy source.
 More cross-laminated timber could be used for building, instead of concrete.

-Further decarbonisation of cement production would depend heavily on carbon capture and storage (CCS).
-Despite Turkey's earthquake risk, CCS may be technically feasible in a salt dome near Lake Tuz or in Diyarbakır Province.
+Further decarbonisation of cement production would depend heavily on carbon capture, perhaps storing in a salt dome near Lake Tuz or in Diyarbakır Province.